dfinity/portal/docs/samples/overview.md

 These samples demonstrate how to build dapps on the IC, with frontends based on React and TypeScript.

--   [Auth Client Demo](https://github.com/krpeacock/auth-client-demo) is a simple authentication with Internet Identity.
+-   [Auth client demo](https://github.com/krpeacock/auth-client-demo) is a simple authentication with Internet Identity.

--   [IC-Avatar](https://github.com/krpeacock/ic-avatar) is a full-stack Motoko + React with more advanced authentication, image uploads, and optimistic updates.
+-   [IC-avatar](https://github.com/krpeacock/ic-avatar) is a full-stack Motoko + React with more advanced authentication, image uploads, and optimistic updates.

 -   [Life](https://github.com/dfinity/examples/tree/master/motoko/life) demonstrates Conway’s [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life), running in a Motoko Canister.
 Demonstrates upgrades among three versions and state migration using stable variables.